Israel Hanukoglu

-Israel Hanukoglu (İsrael Hanukoğlu, ישראל חנוכוגלו) is a Turkish-born Israeli scientist.
+Israel Hanukoglu (İsrael Hanukoğlu, ישראל חנוקוגלו) is a Turkish-born Israeli scientist.
 He is a full professor of biochemistry and molecular biology at Ariel University and former science and technology adviser to the prime minister of Israel (1996–1999).
 He is founder of Israel Science and Technology Directory.

 Education

 Elementary and high school education

 Israel Hanukoglu attended :tr:Şişli Terakki Lisesi in Istanbul until the end of junior high school.
 In ninth grade, he switched to Atatürk Erkek Lisesi in Taksim, Istanbul, graduating in 1969.
 In his senior year, he was selected for an American Field Service (AFS) International Scholarship.
 As an AFS student, he attended Joseph A. Craig High School in Janesville, Wisconsin, and received his high-school diploma in 1970.

 College education

 Israel Hanukoglu received his undergraduate degree cum laude with double majors in biology and psychology and a minor in political science from the Hebrew University of Jerusalem.
 He then went to the University of Wisconsin–Madison for graduate studies and received his M.Sc. degree in 1976 in an inter-disciplinary Endocrinology-Reproductive physiology program, under the joint supervision of Prof. Harry J. Karavolas (Dept. of Physiological Chemistry) and Prof. Robert W. Goy (Dept. of Psychology).
 His Ph.D. thesis research on the "Mechanism of electron transport to cytochrome P-450 in adrenal cortex mitochondrial steroid monooxygenase systems" was carried out under the supervision of Prof. Colin R. Jefcoate.
 He received his Ph.D. diploma in August 1980.